 - The Unintelligible: The Pyro.

 - Waxing Lyrical: It turns out Tails' theme from Sonic Adventure was a pretty accurate psychiatric assessment.

 - Wham Line: "This is the Mega Man Memorial Hospital."
 Mega Man died before the start of the webcomic and couldn't be brought back.

 - What Do You Mean, It's for Kids?: Invoked Trope.
 Gardevoir sees a much darker side to The Land Before Time than most.

 Gardevoir: "It involved a child being stalked by his mother’s killer before the kid gets tired of running and talks his friends into a plot to drown him."

 - Who's on First?: Audino gets into this routine with Chansey.
 Lampshaded by Gardevoir as Chansey hits her head against the wall.

-- Ye Olde Butcherede Englishe: Gallade's attempt to woo Gardevoir consists of mangled flowery langauage.
+- Ye Olde Butcherede Englishe: Gallade's attempt to woo Gardevoir consists of mangled flowery language.
 She is less than impressed.

-- You Gotta Have Green Hair: Mocked by the Scout, taking no notice of his tower of ludicrous hats.
+- You Gotta Have Blue Hair: Gardevoir has bright green "hair" while White Mage has an unmistakable pink.
+This is mocked by the Scout, who takes no notice of his tower of ludicrous hats.

 - Your Costume Needs Work: Black Mage mistakes Call for Roll in a fancy dress.
 Awkwardness ensues.